Nome, Alaska Muskox Photography Workshop Sept 3-7th 2026

 If the weather is favorable, we'll do our best to help you take pictures of the aurora borealis.
 There are a few locations that can produce incredible images:

 Fitness Level: Easy.
-Since there is a massive area to cover daily, we will spend a significant portion of the trip in an SUV, stopping for photographic opportunities that may require some hiking in the tundra.
+Since there is a massive area to cover daily, we will spend a significant portion of the trip in an SUV or Van, stopping for photographic opportunities that may require some hiking in the tundra.

 Price includes the following: